centreon/centreon-documentation/cloud/resources/known-issues.md

 * A **Connect with OpenID** button might briefly show on the login screen.
 Wait for a few seconds before logging in.

-## MAP

-* The default zoom factor and position cannot be saved.